Vchalem/ISVCodey/README.md

-ISV Codey Inc
+ISV Codey Inc -Credit Check Application

-Credit Check Application
-ISV Codey Helps You Obtain Accurate Credit Checks for Your Customers
+With our Flow Solutions You Can Obtain Accurate Credit Checks for Your Customers